 - 1. Each Member State which issues licences to members of the general public with a legitimate interest to acquire, introduce, possess or use restricted explosives precursors shall lay down rules for issuing granting the licence provided for in Article 5(3).
-When considering whether to issue grant a licence, the competent authority of the Member State shall take into account all relevant circumstances, in particular: - (a) the demonstrable need for the restricted explosives precursor and the legitimacy of the intended use of the substance; - (b) the availability of lower concentrations or alternative substances that would achieve a similar effect; - (c) the background of the applicant including information on previous criminal convictions of the applicant anywhere within the Union; - (d) the proposed storage arrangements to ensure that the restricted explosives precursor is kept securely.; - 2.
-The licence shall be refused if there are reasonable grounds for doubting the legitimacy of the intended use or the intentions of the user to use the explosives precursor it for a legitimate purpose.
+When considering whether to issue grant a licence, the competent authority of the Member State shall take into account all relevant circumstances, in particular: - (a) the demonstrable need for the restricted explosives precursor and the legitimacy of the intended use of the substance;

-- 3. The competent authority may choose how to limit the validity of the licence, through permitting single or multiple use for a period not exceeding three years.
+- (b) the availability of lower concentrations or alternative substances that would achieve a similar effect; - (c) the background of the applicant including information on previous criminal convictions of the applicant anywhere within the Union; - (d) the proposed storage arrangements to ensure that the restricted explosives precursor is kept securely. - 2.
+The licence shall be refused if there are reasonable grounds for doubting the legitimacy of the intended use or the intentions of the user to use the explosives precursor it for a legitimate purpose. - 3.
+The competent authority may choose how to limit the validity of the licence, through permitting single or multiple use for a period not exceeding three years.
 The competent authority may oblige the licence holder to demonstrate until the designated expiry of the licence that the conditions under which the licence was issued granted are still fulfilled.
 The licence shall mention the restricted explosives precursors in respect of which it is issued. - 4.
 The competent authoritvies may require applicants to pay a licence application fee.
 Such a fee shall not exceed the cost of processing the application. - 5.
-The competent authority may suspend or revoke the licence where there are reasonable grounds for believing that the conditions under which the licence was issued granted are no longer fulfilled. - 6.
+The competent authority may suspend or revoke the licence where there are reasonable grounds for believing that the conditions under which the licence was issued granted are no longer fulfilled.
+The competent authority shall inform licence holders of any suspension or revocation of their licences in due time, unless this would jeopardise current investigations. - 6.
 Appeals against any decision of the competent authority, and disputes concerning compliance with the conditions of the licence, shall be heard by an appropriate body responsible under national law. - 7.
-A Member State with a licensing regime referred to in Article 5(3) may recognise licences issued granted by other Member States.
+A Member State with a licensing regime referred to in Article 5(3) may recognise licences issued under this Regulation granted by other Member States.